Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Operation_Mode/Readme.md

 ### Fed-Batch

-In this mode, reactants are added incrementally during the reaction.
+In the fed-batch operation mode, additional substances or reagents are gradually introduced during the reaction to control reaction conditions or enhance product formation.
+This mode allows better control of the reaction progress and can increase productivity.

 - __reactor_type__
     - Type: string